salcedonia/Connect4/README.md

 ## Installation

 Once you have cloned the repository, it is up to you how to run the application.
-You can compile the code and generate a .jar file and run the application from there or, eventually use an IDE as Eclipse or Netbeans.
-Your call.
+Compile the code, generate a .jar file or run directly the **Main** class.
+Alternatively, you could make use of an IDE as Eclipse or Netbeans for editing, compiling and running the code more easily.

-By default, a new Connect4 swing game with both players as Human is created.
+By default, a new *connect4* game with both players as *human* with the *graphic* interface is created.
 Nonetheless, you can configure your own game options via console by passing the following parameter to the program:  (-i|--interface) console

 The following options are available: